FailAcademy/learning/wdp-vancouver/_slides/week-08/01b-intro-to-angular.md

 #Application Data

-If all programming is simply transforming data, then before we start writing our views (HTML / CSS), the first thing we'll need to determine is the data (Data Model) our application will be working with.
+If all programming is simply transforming data, then before we start writing our views (HTML / CSS), the first thing we'll need to define is the data (Data Model) our application will be working with.
 <br/>

 ### What are the data models?